DOES SCRIPTURE PRESCRIBE THE CELEBRATION OF CHRISTMAS?

 By Ezekiel Kimosop

-This question always crops up during the Christmas season as atheists, scholars and Christian skeptics write long articles in leading newsletters while questioning the legitimacy of these age-old Christian traditions.
+This question often crops up during the Christmas season as scholars, atheists, and Christian skeptics post long articles in leading newsletters that question the legitimacy of these age-old Christian tradition.

 BIBLICAL AUTHORITY

-While I agree with the view that there is no express command in the New Testament Scriptures that compels Christian communities to celebrate Christmas, I disagree with the notion that the celebration of this event is unbiblical or ungodly.
+Some scholars have tightly argued that there is no express command in the New Testament Scriptures that compels Christian communities to celebrate Christmas.
+Does this argument suggest that the Christmas celebration should be discarded for lack of biblical affirmation?
+Is the celebration of this event is unbiblical or ungodly?

-So if [God forbid!] that one faithful came to church one Sunday morning with a bottle of Vodka or puffing a Fidel Castro cigar and sat in the pews while arguing that alcohol or cigarette smoking is nowhere mentioned or expressly prohibited in the Bible, how would the minister handle that kind of situation?
+So if [God forbid!] that one faithful came to church one Sunday morning with a bottle of Vodka or puffing a Fidel Castro cigar and sat in the pews while arguing that alcohol or cigarette smoking is nowhere mentioned or expressly prohibited in the Bible, how would the ministers and elders handle that kind of situation?

 The argument that there was no specific mention of the celebration of Christmas by the New Testament Church [assuming that this claim is biblically valid] is no reason for discarding these noble church traditions at the snap of the finger!